Week 7 Predictions: Pair of top-six showdowns headline crucial week of region play

 After taking a brief break from region play, we’re launching straight back into it this week with nine great region battles.

-Of those nine, three of them have massive stakes at the top of the region standings, including Thompson’s road trip to No. 5 Hewitt-Trussville and Shelby County’s matchup against perennial region champion Demopolis.
+Of those nine, three of them have massive stakes at the top of the region standings, including Thompson’s battle with No. 5 Hewitt-Trussville and Shelby County’s matchup against perennial region champion Demopolis.

 Headlining that trio is our Game of the Week: a top-six battle in Class 2A as No. 6 Vincent welcomes No. 4 Tuscaloosa Academy in a game that will determine first place in Class 2A, Region 5.